reuniware/Metrader5_EA/README.md

 # Metrader5_EA

-This Expert Advisor for Metatrader 5 will scan all financial symbols that are in the Market Watch windows of Metatrader 5 and will report those which have validated Ichimoku Kinko Hyo conditions.
+This Expert Advisor for Metatrader 5 will scan all financial symbols that are in the Market Watch window of Metatrader 5 and will report those which have validated Ichimoku Kinko Hyo conditions.

 You can use it in 2 ways :
   - Normal mode : It will scan for Ichimoku conditions every 15 minutes (at each start of a new 15 minute japanese candlestick).